 Proposed Bill Would Reduce Damages for Nursing Home Abuse Victims

 June is Elder Abuse Awareness Month.
-Sadly, the “awareness” is a disheartening one, considering the alarming statistics about elder abuse and nursing home neglect.
+Sadly, the “awareness” is a disheartening one, considering the alarming statistics about elder abuse and nursing home neglect that PA nursing home lawyers are only too aware of.
 According to a June 5 letter I received from Malcolm L. MacGregor, President of the Pennsylvania Association for Justice, “Over 120,000 elderly, disabled, and vulnerable residents of Pennsylvania nursing homes each and every day face the very real possibility of becoming victims of abuse and neglect.
 267 of the 699 Pennsylvania nursing homes rated by Medicare (38%) were found practicing below the average in quality of care.”

 It isn’t just a problem in Pennsylvania, either – according to the Centers for Disease Control (CDC), approximately one in 10 seniors across the U.S. reported suffering abuse in 2008 alone.
 These already concerning statistics become even more alarming when you consider the fact that elder abuse is vastly under-reported, as many victims fear consequences like nursing home eviction or increased retaliatory abuse from their caregivers.